jamiesonbecker/fillup.js/README.md

 fillup.js
 =========

-FillUp is a tiny (1 line!) jQuery plugin and pure HTML templater.
+*FillUp is a tiny (1 line!) jQuery plugin and pure HTML templater.*

-It actually clones a source div and fills up the destination div with that copy.
+The short story is that it just clones a source div and fills up the destination div with that copy -- and the long story is only slightly more complicated that that.

 How is this useful?
 -------------------